project-rubus/Pi-Installations/touchpHAT.md

 ## Comments

-It seems that I need to run `curl` for any Pimoroni device to work, but it is blocked here.
-I'll try it at home.
+It seems that I need to run `curl`.